Stack trace

 In computing, a stack trace (also called stack backtrace or stack traceback) is a report of the active stack frames at a certain point in time during the execution of a program.
-When a program is run, memory is often dynamically allocated in two places; the stack and the heap.
-Memory is continuously allocated on a stack but not on a heap, thus reflective of their names.
+When a program is run, memory is often dynamically allocated in two places: the stack and the heap.
+Memory is continuously allocated on a stack but not on a heap.
 Stack also refers to a programming construct, thus to differentiate it, this stack is referred to as the program's function call stack.
-Technically, once a block of memory has been allocated on the stack, it cannot be easily removed as there can be other blocks of memory that were allocated before it.
+Technically, once a block of memory has been allocated on the stack, it cannot be easily removed as there can be other blocks of memory that were allocated after it.
 Each time a function is called in a program, a block of memory called an activation record is allocated on top of the call stack.
 Generally, the activation record stores the function's arguments and local variables.
 What exactly it contains and how it's laid out is determined by the calling convention.

 Programmers commonly use stack tracing during interactive and post-mortem debugging.
 End-users may see a stack trace displayed as part of an error message, which the user can then report to a programmer.

 A stack trace allows tracking the sequence of nested functions called - up to the point where the stack trace is generated.
 In a post-mortem scenario this extends up to the function where the failure occurred (but was not necessarily caused).
 Sibling calls do not appear in a stack trace.